LAMBDA-Project-Scripts/gpt2-demo/Readme.md

 Running
 -------
-You can run the server with the following commands:
+You can run the interactive server with the following commands:

 ```
 source venv/bin/activate